datasparq-ai/terraform-google-houston/README.md

 Note: `terraform apply` will want to stop and restart this instance every time a new version of the COS image (container-optimised OS) becomes available, which may result in temporary downtime.

+The VM can be stopped and restarted without data loss:

 ### Connect via SSH